jetbrains-academy/rustlings-course/Modules & Macros/Modules/Bringing Paths into Scope with the use Keyword/task.md

 ## Bringing Paths into Scope with the use Keyword

 It might seem like the paths we’ve written to call functions so far are inconveniently long and repetitive.
-For example, in Listing 7-7, whether we chose the absolute or relative path to the `add_to_waitlist` function, every time we wanted to call `add_to_waitlist` we had to specify `front_of_house` and `hosting` too.
+For example, in one of the examples from the "Paths for Referring to an Item in the Module Tree", whether we chose the absolute or relative path to the `add_to_waitlist` function, every time we wanted to call `add_to_waitlist` we had to specify `front_of_house` and `hosting` too.
 Fortunately, there’s a way to simplify this process.
 We can bring a path into a scope once and then call the items in that path as if they’re local items with the `use` keyword.

-In Listing 7-11, we bring the `crate::front_of_house::hosting` module into the scope of the `eat_at_restaurant` function so we only have to specify `hosting::add_to_waitlist` to call the `add_to_waitlist` function in `eat_at_restaurant`.
+In the example below, we bring the `crate::front_of_house::hosting` module into the scope of the `eat_at_restaurant` function so we only have to specify `hosting::add_to_waitlist` to call the `add_to_waitlist` function in `eat_at_restaurant`.

 ```rust
     mod front_of_house {